SlamaxSoftware/Slamax-Web-DK/README.md

 witch comes with a prebuilt event system that allows you to neatly organize your code!
 [Antonio Maizzi](https://my.com/)

-### Markdown
+### Example of use

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Here is a simple example that gets you started.

 ```markdown
 Syntax highlighted code block